 - Corrupt cache files and cookies

-Note: In this article, we have chosen Google Chrome for explanatory purposes.
+Note: Here, we have chosen Google Chrome for illustration purposes.

-- Twitch allows users to set JPEG, PNG, or GIF as their profile picture.
-So, if the picture is of another format, change it to the required one using applications such as Paint or Photoshop.
-There are plenty of online services that allow changing picture formats with the click of a button, for example, Convertio and Simple Image Converter.
+Twitch allows users to set JPEG, PNG, or GIF as their profile picture.
+So, if the picture is of another format, change it using applications such as Paint or Photoshop.
+There are plenty of online platforms that allow changing picture formats with the click of a button, for example, Convertio and Simple Image Converter.

-- Another requirement is that Twitch avatar size should meet the requirement.
+Another requirement is that Twitch avatar size should meet the requirement.
 It should be under 10 megabytes in size.
 Once again, online services such as TinyPNG and Compress2Go will come to your rescue.
-Some forums report that the picture needs to be below 1 MB in size.
-However, we were successfully able to upload a picture of around 7 MB.
-If none of the solutions below work, try reducing the file size to under 1 MB and uploading.

 Method 2: Check Twitch Server